justinband/comp3040-a3-p1/README.md

 # Hockey Rinks in Manitoba

-This API will return a response containing public or outdoor hockey rinks in Manitoba, based upon the input parameters given.
-A search begins based on the input parameter `postalcode`.
+This API provides information about public or outdoor hockey rinks in Manitoba based on a given postal code and search radius (in km).
+An integer can also be given to specify the number of hockey rinks to return.
+A search for hockey rinks will revolve around the postal code provided.

+The hockey rink information given in the response will contain the number of rinks at a given location, the name of the rinks, and their operating hours.
+More about the response can be found in the [sample response](#sample-response) section.

 ## Endpoint(s)

+Our API is very simple, as there is only one endpoint.
+This endpoint can be hit using a GET request.

 `GET /rinks` List all hockey rinks in Manitoba